 This outcome is significantly more likely to occur if the interacting herbivore species vary greatly both in size and overall impact on plant fitness.
 It is evident that the impacts experienced by both plant and animal species during exploitative competition impact the overall fitness of all associated species, while also contributing to the local community composition.
+Same - very descriptive - need some insights, next steps, gaps, the future.

 IV.
-Conclusion:
+Conclusions:

 The concept of plant-animal interactions in multiple ecological disciplines is a fundamental concept used applied to explain the dynamics of ecological communities and evolution.
-Through the simplification of these plant-animal interactions, we are able to better observe their overall impacts on abundance, diversity, phenotypes, richness, and community composition (Strauss & Irwinn 2004; Agrawal et al. 2007).
-The subsequent simplification of these plant-animal interactions has been divided into direct interactions between 2 species (Miller 1994; Schoener & Spiller 1999; Denno & Finke 2005), and indirect interactions mediated through a third individual (Strauss 1991; Bruno et al. 2003; Sotomayer & Lortie 2015).
+Through the simplification - is this the best word - perhaps subsetting instead of these plant-animal interactions, we are able to better measure and infer their net impacts on abundance, diversity, phenotypes, richness, and community composition (Strauss & Irwinn 2004; Agrawal et al. 2007).
+Meaning?
+The subsequent simplification - same of these plant-animal interactions has been divided into direct interactions between 2 species (Miller 1994; Schoener & Spiller 1999; Denno & Finke 2005), and indirect interactions mediated through a third individual (Strauss 1991; Bruno et al. 2003; Sotomayer & Lortie 2015).
 Direct plant-animal interactions vary in the overall effect on plant-animal individuals with positive effects observed in mutualism (Bascompte & Jordano 2007), and facilitation (Zuliani et al. 2021), or can result in net negative effects through competition (Jennings et al. 2016), herbivory (Ohgushi 2005), and amensalism (Cumming & Cumming 2003).
 Similar to direct interactions, indirect interactions share the same classifications across plant-animal interactions, where the strength and/or direction of two interacting species is altered in the presence of a third species (Callaway 2007; Sotomayer & Lortie 2015).
 Several of these interactions have the capacity to alter community composition and dynamics in their ecological systems.
 Several indirect interactions, such as apparent competition, can positively influence invasive plant species, reducing the abundance of native annuals and altering the community dynamic and various trophic interactions (Orrock et al 2008; Bhattarai et al. 2017).
 Through observing these various plant-animal interactions, ecologists can further understand their effects on community abundance, diversity, and richness (Strauss & Irwinn 2004; Agrawal et al. 2007).
 Considering plant-animal interactions in ecosystems can provide the necessary insight needed for the conservation of many endangered species at relatively small and large spatial scales while also acting as a means for ecological conservation (Hansen et al. 2007).
+Agreed but this section needs more editing ok - please revise for flow, logic, and add next steps summarized - once you do for each section I think a bigger theme will emerge - ie plant-animal interactions are studied in different ways depending on the specific interaction subset or hypothesis but???
+What is the big picture?

 Literature Cited